JHU, Oklahoma Only Football Programs With Two Honorees

 Margraff Guides Hopkins to National Success

-The greatest four-year period in school history culminated in 2011 as the Blue Jays posted a 10-1 record, grabbed a third consecutive Centennial Conference title and advanced to the NCAA Playoffs for the second time in three years.
+The success of 2012 came on the heels of the greatest regular season in school history in 2011 as the Blue Jays posted a 10-1 record, grabbed a third consecutive Centennial Conference title and advanced to the NCAA Playoffs for the second time in three years.
 Along the way, JHU spent the entire season ranked in the top 25 in the nation - including the first in-season top-10 rankings in school history - and capped the first 10-0 regular season in school history with a 28-24 win at rival McDaniel.
 Hopkins ended the season with the first-ever home NCAA Playoff game in school history.

 The honors rolled in for the Blue Jays at the end of the 2011 season: 14 All-Centennial selections, six d3football.com All-South picks, three CoSIDA Academic All-Americans and nine CoSIDA Academic All-District selections.
 In addition, senior quarterback Hewitt Tomlin was one of 10 finalists for the Gagliardi Award, which is presented annually to the top Division III player in the nation.

-The four-year run began in 2008 as Margraff guided a youth-filled Blue Jay roster to an 8-3 record, including a 6-2 mark in the Centennial Conference.
+Johns Hopkins' current five-year run of success began in 2008 as Margraff guided a youth-filled Blue Jay roster to an 8-3 record, including a 6-2 mark in the Centennial Conference.
 Hopkins tied for second place in the league and advanced to the ECAC Southeast Championship game - JHU's fourth ECAC Bowl game in seven years.

 The 2008 season was merely a prelude to 2009, a season that ranks as one of the greatest in school history.
 Margraff guided the Blue Jays to a 10-3 record, the Centennial Conference Championship and a trip to the NCAA Quarterfinals.
 The Blue Jays ended the season ranked eighth in the nation in the final AFCA Poll and stunned previously undefeated Hampden-Sydney and Thomas More on the road in the first two rounds of the NCAA Playoffs before falling in the South Region Championship game.
 In all, JHU played four teams ranked in the top 25 during the 2009 season and came away with three wins in those games.